TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.1 =
+* Corrected a few bugs with listing categories in user submission form
+* Made small enhancements to stylesheet

 = 2.8 =
 * Corrects problem with bad link results introduced in version 2.7.1
 * Add ability to have more than 5 Settings Set